Legacy Authentication Exposure: Older Protocols Bypassing Modern Sign-In Protection

 • Account compromise attributed to a complex attack vector when a simple legacy auth spray was actually used

-• Attacker enumerates valid accounts through legacy authentication responses before launching a targeted attack
+• Attacker enumerates valid accounts through legacy authentication responses before launching a targeted credential attack

 When this is expected or acceptable